Columbia Fireflies Game Notes at Kannapolis

 ---

 GETTING TO THE PEN: The Fireflies have struggled early in games this season, but as the game progresses their numbers get dynamically better.
-In the seventh and eighth innings this year, they are outscoring opponents 25-10, including the five runs they scored against Kannapolis Wednesday night.
+In the seventh and eighth innings this year, they are outscoring opponents 28-11, including the five runs they scored against Kannapolis Wednesday night.
 The bullpen has been a big reason for that.
-This season relievers have a 9-1 record with a 2.98 ERA and 145 strikeouts in 87.2 innings.
-Walter Pennington and Ismael Aquino have yet to allow an earned run this season through a combined 11.1 frames and they have notched 17 punchouts to start the season.
+This season relievers have a 10-1 record with a 3.01 ERA and 153 strikeouts in 92.2 innings.
+Walter Pennington and Ismael Aquino have allowed one earned run this season through a combined 13.0 frames and they have notched 20 punchouts to start the season.

 MARQUEZ SETS NEW MARK: Last night, Emilio Marquez spun four scoreless innings in relief while setting down nine hitters via the strikeout.
 The nine punchouts passed A.J.
 Block's eight for most strikeouts in a single game by a Fireflies pitcher this season.
 Block was able to accomplish the feat a pair of times so far, once May 6 at Augusta, the other May 12 vs Charleston.